 Pre-Approvals Are Very Helpful

-Before you start house hunting, it’s always a good idea to start out the process by getting pre-approved for a mortgage.
+Before you start house hunting in Alberta, it’s always a good idea to start out the process by getting pre-approved for a mortgage.
 They’re usually good for about 90 days, after which they are no longer valid.
 While this won’t necessarily guarantee that you’ll get final mortgage approval after you’ve made an offer on a home, it can be helpful in many ways.

 Know How Much You Can Afford